-- Once a watch has been issued, observe the local sky conditions for thunderstorm and tornado activity, and monitor local media for updated weather information.
-Report any funnel-shaped clouds to your local police.
+- Once a watch has been issued, monitor NOAA weather radio or local media for updated weather information.

 - Find a place to seek shelter, such as a basement or storm cellar.
 If underground shelter is not available, identify an interior room or hallway on the lowest floor.
 Be prepared to take shelter quickly.

-- Watch for tornado danger signs: a dark, often greenish sky, large hail, a large, low-lying cloud, especially if it is rotating, and a loud roar (similar to a freight train).
+- Watch for tornado danger signs: a dark greenish sky, large hailstones, a low-lying rotating cloud, and a loud roar (similar to a freight train sound)